signature styles signature styles

 How do historical influences shape signature styles in fashion?

 Historical influences shape signature styles by reflecting societal changes and cultural movements of specific eras.
 For example, the flapper style of the 1920s symbolized women’s liberation, while the bold mod movement of the 1960s represented youthful rebellion.
-These historical elements are often inspiration for modern signature styles.
+These historical elements are often inspirations for modern signature styles.

 How can one discover their signature style?